arnsteio/OpenSCAD-workshop-2018-02/01-intro.md

 Parametric modeling uses parameters to define a model - dimensions, for example.
 The parameter may be modified later, and the model will update to reflect the modification.
-Although resizing is one example, a good model will often allow you to change it in more complex ways, that require different parts of the model be changed in different ways.
+Although resizing is one example, a good model will often allow you to change it in more complex ways, where requirements to change  different parts of the model in different ways is handled transparently to the user.
 OpenSCAD is eminently suitable for parametric design.
 Web sites like [https://www.thingiverse.com/] even include hooks to change the model interactively, on the web site, before you download it.
 Our ["Gothic Roof"](https://www.thingiverse.com/thing:2693666) has this possibility.